syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/virtual-scroll.md

 ### Solution 1: Using external buttons

-You can prevent the height limitation problem in browser when scrolling through the millions of records by loading the segment of data through different strategy.
+You can prevent the height limitation problem in the browser when scrolling through millions of records by loading the segment of data through different strategy.

 In the following sample, Grid is rendered with a large number of records(nearly 2 million).
 Here, you can scroll 0.5 million records at a time in Grid.
 Once you reach the last page of 0.5 million records, the **Load Next Set** button will be shown at the bottom of the Grid.
 By clicking that button, you can view the next set of 0.5 million records in Grid.
-Also, **Load Previous Set** button will be shown at the top of the Grid to load the previous set of 0.5 million records.
+Also, the **Load Previous Set** button will be shown at the top of the Grid to load the previous set of 0.5 million records.

-Lets see the step by step procedure for how we can overcome the limitation in Syncfusion Grid component.
+Let's see the step by step procedure for how we can overcome the limitation in the Syncfusion Grid component.

-1. Create custom adaptor by extending UrlAdaptor and bind to the grid dataSource property.
-In the processQuery method of custom adaptor, we handled the Skip query based on the current page set to perform the data operation with whole records on the server.
+1. Create a custom adaptor by extending UrlAdaptor and binding it to the grid DataSource property.
+In the processQuery method of the custom adaptor, we handled the Skip query based on the current page set to perform the data operation with whole records on the server.

 ```csharp
 export class CustomUrlAdaptor extends UrlAdaptor {